 The Compliance and Disclosure Interpretation provides useful guidance in determining whether a private offering will be exempt from registration under the Securities Act while a registration statement is pending.

 Under limited circumstances, issuers can conduct a private offering under Rule 506 while a registration statement is pending.
-The issuer must identify the Rule 506 investors by means other than the registration statement.
+The issuer must identify the Rule 506 investors by means other than its Form S-1 registration statement.

 Whether a particular securities offering is integrated with another offering requires an analysis of the facts and circumstances of the particular offerings.
 The focus is on how the Rule 506 investors are solicited – whether by the registration statement or through some other methods.